ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ![Compliance Manager Microsoft Controls Details](media/compliance-manager-control-details.png)

-There are three types of controls; two are provided by Microsoft in the built-in Templates, and the third is created and managed by customers in custom Templates.
+There are three types of controls.
+Two are provided by Microsoft in the built-in Templates, and the third is created and managed by customers in custom Templates.
 The three types are:

-1. Microsoft-managed controls (MM) – these are controls for which only Microsoft has responsibility.
+1. **Microsoft-managed controls (MM):** these are controls for which only Microsoft has responsibility.
 They appear in the in-box Templates and are added to Compliance Manager by Microsoft.
-2. Customer-managed controls (CM) – these are controls for which only customers have responsibility.
+2. **Customer-managed controls (CM):** these are controls for which only customers have responsibility.
 They appear in the in-box Templates and are added to Compliance Manager by Microsoft or customers.
 Customer can also edit or disable Microsoft-provided customer-managed controls.
-3. Shared controls (SM) – these are controls where responsibility is shared between Microsoft and customer.
+3. **Shared controls (SM):** these are controls where responsibility is shared between Microsoft and customer.
 These appear in the in-box Templates and are added to Compliance Manager by Microsoft.

 ### Actions Items

 Actions Items are the recommended tasks for implementing the requirements of a standard or regulation, or to test, verify, and document your organization's implementation requirements.
-Actions are associated with one or more Controls; each Control has one or more Action associated with it, and each Action can be associated with one or more Controls.
+Actions are associated with one or more Controls.
+Each Control has one or more Action associated with it, and each Action can be associated with one or more Controls.
 Actions are part of the core workflow in Compliance Manager (Preview), as they are the objects that are assigned, tracked, and validated by your organization.

 #### Assign Action Items

 1. On the **Action Items** dashboard, select the **Group** containing the Assessment(s) whose Action you want to assign.
 2. In the **Assessment** dropdown, select the Assessment whose Action you want to assign, or select **All** from the dropdown to see all available Actions.
 3. Locate the Action you want to assign, and in the **Owner** column, select the link for **Review**, **Implemented** or **Test**.
-4. Select the **Assign User** field, and a list of users in your organization will appear.
+4. Select the **Assign User** field, and a list of users in your organization appear.
 Scroll the list and select user or filter the list to select a user by typing in the user’s name.
 5. In the Implementation Notes field, enter any notes you wish to convey to the assigned user.
 6. Select **Save** to assign the Action.